xirui-li/MOSSBench/README.md

 The new contributions to our dataset are distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, including

-- The creation of three dataset: IQTest, FunctionQA, and Paper;
+- The creation of contrasting and oversensitivity dataset: IQTest, FunctionQA, and Paper;
 - The filtering and cleaning of source datasets;
 - The standard formalization of instances for evaluation purposes;
 - The annotations of metadata.